cpjet64/browser-tools-mcp/README.md

    }
    ```

-   **For Other MCP Clients:**
+   **For Cline/Zed/Other MCP Clients:**
-   - Use command: `npx @cpjet64/browser-tools-mcp@latest`
+   - Command: `npx @cpjet64/browser-tools-mcp@latest`
-   - Check your client's MCP documentation for specific configuration format
+   - Check your client's documentation for specific configuration format

 3. **Start Browser Server**:
    - Open a new terminal and run: `npx @cpjet64/browser-tools-server@latest`